-The Board of Directors of the Loudoun/Douglass Alumni Association welcomes you to our web site.
+The Board of Directors of the Loudoun Douglass High School Alumni Association welcomes you to our web site.
 We hope that you will find the information contained on this website useful.
 On these pages you will learn more about the organization; the history of the association, changes over the past year, current and future projects, and information about the yearly scholarship awards.
 We also have a yearly calendar, Giving Club, and contact information.

 We hope to be able to reach more of our Alumni members, former scholarship recipients, and other interested persons through this web page and in doing so, keep everyone informed of the latest happenings and events of your, LDAA.